Youngdanthevibegod/Assignment-1-NM/README.md

 **e) Possible Improvements:**
 The money program could be improved by:
-Using repeated execution, these will save time for the user or users The tendered amount given could be increased to have a more balance change, this will give a more clarifying data for how much change you can get using dollars and coins.
+Using repeated execution, these will save time for the user or users.
+The tendered amount given could be increased to have a more balance change, this will give a more clarifying data for how much change you can get using dollars and coins.

-The temperature program could be improved by :
+The temperature program could be improved by:
+Adding a user input so that they user can input their own temperature to convert.
+If there is a number that is very important I could add a constant to the program.